martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 ; NAME : TOUPPER
 ; DESCRIPTION : Converts lowercase letters in a string to uppercase ; ASSUMES: R0 contains character to convert
-; RETUNRS: R0 with 0 if character wasn't converted, uppercased character otherwise
+; RETURNS: R0 with 0 if character wasn't converted, uppercased character otherwise

 TOUPPER